ST. LOUIS – Like many health care workers, Dr. Damian Findlay has both treated COVID-19 patients and battled it himself.

 “The study was one of the most heinous things that have ever taken place,” he said.
 “It was funded by the United States government to study the untreated natural history of syphilis in African American male subjects.
 Even though they were told they would be given free health care, burial benefits, all these other things – and at the time, there was a known treatment that was still withheld from them because they wanted to study the natural course of the disease.”

-In 1997, President Bill Clinton issued a presidential apology for the study, bringing additional funds for the development of the National Center for Bioethics in Research and Health Care.
+In 1997, President Bill Clinton issued a presidential apology for the study, bringing additional funds for the development of the National Center for Bioethics in Research and Health Care at Tuskegee University.

 “We had a grassroots initiative where we sat down with different members of the Tuskegee community to have dialogue about their feelings for the health care system.
 They were extremely vocal about their hesitation to participate in any type of research because they felt betrayed by the scientific community.
 That study, along with many other unethical occurrences throughout history, has led many to mistrust our health care system.”